vannevar-morgan/random/battleship/cpp/README.md

 -------------------
 CLI Battleship is a battleship implementation for CLI.

-It's meant to be extensible, with a message passing system between players and boards (to abstract the idea of a player for possible AI players or networked players).
+It's meant to be extensible, with a message passing system between players and boards (for example, to abstract the idea of a player for possible AI players or networked players).

-This game is written as an exercise and posted as a reference for those learning C++ (I think writing battleship in a language is a good exercise for students to learn the language.)
+This game is written as an exercise and posted as a reference for those learning C++ (I think writing battleship in a language is a good exercise for students to learn the language).

 Known Issues: